Sentosa: Resorts World Sentosa

 This is a family-oriented Integrated Resort with a casino at its core.
 A resort developer and operator was chosen on 8 December 2006.
 The winning proposal was the Genting/Star Cruises consortium in their bid for Resorts World Sentosa.
 It has a Universal Studios Theme Park (known as Universal Studios Singapore) which occupies nearly half of the resort space.
 Development of the resort was financed privately at a cost of $SGD5.75 billion and it does not receive any government subsidies.
 The proposal for a casino was met with extensive opposition from many conservative critics.
 Nevertheless, the government has constantly reassured the public that there would be stringent measures in place to maintain the social fabric of the nation Singapore, and to prevent problems such as gambling addiction.
 It is also home to several celebrity chef restaurants, including Joël Robuchon, and the Ocean Restaurant by Cat Cora, which faces the open ocean display of the S.E.A.
 Aquarium.

 The Adventure Cove waterpark offers water rides (including the Southeast Asia's first hydro wet coaster), and marine experiences like swimming with dolphins, sharks, manta rays, as well as snorkeling in an artificial reef.

+Opened on 1 July 2025, WEAVE, located at Resorts World Sentosa, is a retail and dining precinct that replaced the former Forum mall.
+Spanning 20,000 square metres across three levels, it opened as part of RWS's broader redevelopment.

-It also has a concert venue known as the Hard Rock Colosseum, which has played host to musical acts like Of Monsters and Men, Jimmy Eat World and Bastille.
+RWS had a concert venue known as The Coliseum, which was part of Hard Rock Hotel Singapore.
+It played host to musical acts like Of Monsters and Men, Jimmy Eat World and Bastille.
+It closed in 2024 to make way for WEAVE.

 On 14 February 2010 at exactly 12:18 p.m., which was also the first day of the Chinese New Year, Resorts World Sentosa was opened to the public.
 In Cantonese, "1218" sounds like "prosperity", hence the opening time.
 The resort's main attractions include Universal Studios Singapore, Adventure Cove water park, S.E.A.
 Aquarium, the Maritime Experiential Museum, The Royal Albatross and the Trick Eye Museum Singapore.